chen-qingyu/pyinrs/readme.md

 ### 2. Feature

 - Simple: Stay simple, stay young.
 While ensuring friendly and robust, try to be concise and easy to maintain and read.
-- Friendly: Provides many convenient functions.
-For example, `List` and `Str` both support negative subscript like Python.
+- Friendly: With my careful design, it can be used as conveniently as Python's built-in types.
+Very Pythonic.
 - Robust: There are corresponding checks for the addition, deletion, modification, and inspection of containers.
-- Elegance: With careful design, it can be used as conveniently as Python's built-in types.
-Very Pythonic.
+- Efficiency: The performance of the parts with the same function as the standard library is almost the same.

 ### 3. Usage